 (e) the directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively; and

-6.5 Particulars as prescribed under Section 197(12) and Rule 5(1) & (2) of theCompanies Management (Appointment and Remuneration of Managerial Personnel) Rules 2014 isappended hereto as Annexure II(b).
+6.4 Particulars as prescribed under Section 197(12) and Rule 5(1) & (2) of theCompanies Management (Appointment and Remuneration of Personnel) Rules 2014 is appendedhereto as Annexure II & II (a).

-6.8 The Company had contracts or arrangements with related parties during the yearunder review and are appended hereto as Annexure III(a).
-Please also refer to Noteno 26(i)(c) of the financial statements.
+6.7 The Company had contracts or arrangements with related parties during the yearunder review and are appended hereto as Annexure III.
+Please also refer to Note no 34 ofthe Financial Statements.

 The Company is engaged in warehousing activity and is making judicious use of energyefficient devices wherever possible.

-The company has already constituted a risk management committee consisting of memberswho are from the Board of Directors of the Company to consider appropriate measures formitigating the risk factors both internal and external.
-The company has already adoptedthe procedures for the same including identification thereof.
+The Board of Directors considered appropriate measures for mitigating the risk factorsboth internal and external.
+The company has already adopted the procedures for the sameincluding identification thereof.